staudenmeir/eloquent-has-many-deep/README.md

 with an additional `HasMany` level:
 `User` → many to many → `Role` → has many → `Permission`

-Add the pivot table to the intermediate models:
+Add the pivot tables to the intermediate models:

 ```php
 class User extends Model